dabeaz/curio/docs/reference.rst

 The :class:`Socket` class is used to wrap existing an socket.
 It is compatible with sockets from the built-in :mod:`socket` module as well as SSL-wrapped sockets created by functions by the built-in :mod:`ssl` module.
-Sockets in curio should be fully compatible most common socket features.
+Sockets in Curio should be fully compatible most common socket features.

 .. class:: Socket(sockobj)